Self-Adaptation Evolution Strategy (SAES)¶

 Examples

-1>>> import numpy 2>>> from pypop7.benchmarks.base_functions import rosenbrock # function to be minimized 3>>> from pypop7.optimizers.es.saes import SAES 4>>> problem = {'fitness_function': rosenbrock, # define problem arguments 5... 'ndim_problem': 2, 6... 'lower_boundary': -5*numpy.ones((2,)), 7... 'upper_boundary': 5*numpy.ones((2,))} 8>>> options = {'max_function_evaluations': 5000, # set optimizer options 9... 'seed_rng': 2022, 10... 'mean': 3*numpy.ones((2,)), 11... 'sigma': 0.1} # the global step-size may need to be tuned for better performance 12>>> saes = SAES(problem, options) # initialize the optimizer class 13>>> results = saes.optimize() # run the optimization process 14>>> # return the number of function evaluations and best-so-far fitness 15>>> print(f"SAES: {results['n_function_evaluations']}, {results['best_so_far_y']}") 16SAES: 5000, 0.07968852575335955
+1>>> import numpy # engine for numerical computing 2>>> from pypop7.benchmarks.base_functions import rosenbrock # function to be minimized 3>>> from pypop7.optimizers.es.saes import SAES 4>>> problem = {'fitness_function': rosenbrock, # to define problem arguments 5... 'ndim_problem': 2, 6... 'lower_boundary': -5.0*numpy.ones((2,)), 7... 'upper_boundary': 5.0*numpy.ones((2,))} 8>>> options = {'max_function_evaluations': 5000, # to set optimizer options 9... 'seed_rng': 2022, 10... 'mean': 3.0*numpy.ones((2,)), 11... 'sigma': 3.0} # global step-size may need to be tuned 12>>> saes = SAES(problem, options) # to initialize the optimizer class 13>>> results = saes.optimize() # to run the optimization/evolution process 14>>> # to return the number of function evaluations and the best-so-far fitness 15>>> print(f"SAES: {results['n_function_evaluations']}, {results['best_so_far_y']}") 16SAES: 5000, 0.012622712890954227

 For its correctness checking of coding, refer to this code-based repeatability report for more details.

-- lr_sigma¶
+- best_so_far_x

-learning rate of global step-size.
+learning rate of global step-size adaptation.

 - Type: